 Then came the events that, although not officially a women’s Tour de France, incorporated key climbs associated with the men’s race.
 There was the Tour Cycliste Féminin from 1992-1997, where Fabiana Luperini in 1996 crashed yet when her teammates brought her back to the peloton sore and bleeding at the base of the Tourmalet, she still managed to fight on and win at the top to pull on the yellow jersey.
 Then from 1998-2009, there was the Grande Boucle Féminine Internationale, where in 2006 Nicole Cooke went on a solo raid on Mount Ventoux to clinch the title.

-“People will understand what we are doing when we can say that we finish on La Planche des Belles Filles.
-So many fans have watched it during the previous editions of the men's Tour de France, so they know it's a hard climb.”
+“People will understand what we are doing when we can say that we finish on La Planche des Belles Filles,” said Annemiek van Vleuten (Movistar) in a Cyclingnews blog after the route announcement.
+“So many fans have watched it during the previous editions of the men's Tour de France, so they know it's a hard climb.”

-The Planche des Belles Filles was introduced to the Tour de France in 2012 as the finishing climb on stage 7, providing the first mountaintop finish of that year’s Tour.
+The Planche des Belles Filles was introduced to the Tour de France in 2012 on stage 7, providing the first mountaintop finish of that year’s Tour.
 It was at that stage that the then-young British rider Chris Froome took the victory and drew the admiration of defending champion Cadel Evans: "Froome was incredible - he rode the front the last 3km or something and he was able to follow me and accelerate past me."

 It’s next appearance was in 2014 on stage 10, reshuffling the GC as Vincenzo Nibali reigned supreme on the climb and stepping into the yellow jersey which he also donned on the Champs-Élysées.
 In 2017 it was back on stage 5, with Fabio Aru springing clear of the GC group 2km from the summit and taking victory while Chris Froome this time came in third and stepped into the yellow jersey, which he also finished with on stage 21.

-The Planche des Belles Filles joined the race again in another different form in 2020, providing the finale of the 36 kilometre time trial where Tadej Pogačar overhauled Primož Roglič, taking almost two minutes on his compatriot and the yellow jersey when it counted most.
+The Planche des Belles Filles joined the race again in another form in 2020, providing the finale of the 36 kilometre time trial where Tadej Pogačar overhauled Primož Roglič, taking almost two minutes on his compatriot and the yellow jersey when it counted most.

 The Planche des Belles Filles is situated in the Vosges mountains in the east of France, close to the intersection of the French, German and Swiss borders and located between Strasbourg and Besançon.

-The position of the lower range of mountains means that is has often provided the first summit finish of the Tour, delivering an entree before the Alps and Pyrenees.
+The position of the lower range of mountains means that it has often provided the first summit finish of the Tour, delivering an entree before the Alps and Pyrenees.
 However, it became a final stop before Paris in 2020, when it was home to a pivotal time trial.